CCR-project/FreeSim/README.md

 # Stuttering For Free

-This is the artifact for the paper "Conditional Contextual Refinement".
+This is the artifact for the paper "Stuttering For Free".

 ## List of Claims
 We claim that the artifact provides Coq development for the results in